ldtags/LiamLang/README.md

 Test files for the language are given in the *examples* folder.

-This interpreter uses Lex to perform lexical analysis on the source file, and Yacc to parse the returned token stream
+This interpreter uses Lex to perform lexical analysis on the source file, and Yacc to parse the returned token stream.

 Requirements: